Skip to main content

 Icona camera The sapeurs of Kinshasa

-Icona montagne The Zongo waterfalls
+Icona montagne The Zongo Waterfalls

-Icona dormireWhere we sleep
+Icona dormireWhere we will stay

-Basic hotels
+Basic yet comfortable hotels

-Icon macchinaHow we move
+Icon macchinaHow we move around

-Internal flights and private minibuses with local drivers
+Domestic flights and private minibuses with local drivers

 Trans Alps Adventure